Counseling Degrees and Programs in Wisconsin

 University of Wisconsin-Madison

 The University of Wisconsin-Madison offers undergraduate and graduate degrees in rehabilitation counseling.
 The Bachelor of Science (BS) in Rehabilitation Psychology is a four-year degree that teaches students about different types of physical, mental, intellectual, and developmental disabilities and how to provide rehabilitation counseling services in community settings.
-The degree is comprised of 120 credits including six credits of supervised internship.
-The Master of Science (MS) in Rehabilitation Counseling is accredited by CACREP and meets state educational requirements to become a Licensed Professional Counselor (LPC) in Wisconsin.
-The university also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision focused on rehabilitation counseling research, leadership, and teaching.
+The degree consists of 120 credits, including six credits of supervised internship.
+The Master of Science (MS) in Clinical Rehabilitation Counseling is accredited by CACREP and meets state educational requirements to become a Licensed Professional Counselor (LPC) in Wisconsin.
+The university also offers a CACREP-accredited Doctor of Philosophy (PhD) in Rehabilitation Counselor Education focused on rehabilitation counseling research, leadership, and teaching.

 Viterbo University

 At Viterbo University, undergraduate students can complete a minor in Substance Abuse Counseling as part of a bachelor’s degree program.
-The minor teaches students about the personal and social impacts of alcohol and drug abuse and meets Wisconsin’s educational requirements to become a Substance Abuse Counselor (SAC).
-Undergraduate students who are interested in mental health counseling careers can apply for the university’s 4+2 degree program that provides psychology or social work undergraduate students with provisional acceptance to the university’s CACREP-accredited Master of Science (MS) in Mental Health Counseling.
+The minor teaches students about the personal and social impacts of alcohol and drug abuse and meets Wisconsin’s educational requirement of 360 hours of classroom time to become a Substance Abuse Counselor (SAC).
+Undergraduate students who are interested in mental health counseling careers can apply for the university’s 4+2 degree program that provides psychology or social work undergraduate students with provisional acceptance to the university’s CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling.
 The MS program meets state coursework requirements for the Licensed Professional Counselor (LPC) license.
 It is designed for working professionals and offers classes on Thursday afternoons and evenings, Friday nights, and Saturdays.
+Viterbo also offers a 60-credit, CACREP-accredited Doctor of Education (EdD) in Counselor Education and Supervision.
+Also designed for working individuals, the EdD degree is offered year-round and can be completed over four years, taking as few as six credits at a time.

 Traditional Graduate Programs